BLUE HORIZON, BOOK 4

 Guinevere smiled.
 “Yes, Mr. Mandolin, Samantha is our adopted daughter.
 We took her in after her parents were lost in an accident when she was a pup.
 Although we are of different species, the puppies she and Merlin have created together will be our legal grandchildren.”

 “Wow,” Amanda said quietly.
-She looked over at the grey wolf and couldn’t help but share in Merlin’s contagious grin.
+She looked over at the gray wolf and couldn’t help but share in Merlin’s contagious grin.
 “Congratulations to you all,” she said with a large smile.
 “We only found out about the pregnancy this evening.”

 “Yes, we tried to keep it a secret,” said yet another voice with a chuckle, “but wagging tongues at the office almost gave it away.”
 A tan wolf stepped out from behind the Silloni pair and she held out a hand toward Amanda.
 “Hello, I am Shannon Wallace, Merlin’s sister.”